 But the beach is not the only place you can connect with nature on Cape Cod in winter.
 Miles of paved bike paths, public walking trails, and nature preserves beckon just as loudly in winter as summer.
 Here, in no particular order, are just a few of the places you can explore on foot.

-- Chatham Light to Monomoy Point Light is an 18-mile walk, much of it through sand and along the beach from Chatham Light at the corner of Shore Road and Main Street in Chatham to Monomoy Point Light on South Monomoy Island.
+Much of this 18-mile walk is through sand and along the beach from Chatham Light at the corner of Shore Road and Main Street in Chatham to Monomoy Point Light on South Monomoy Island.

-After a long walk outdoors, the promise of a soothing cup of tea, a warm berry scone, and a delicate array of tea sandwiches seems the perfect way to end your day.
+After a day long walk outdoors, the promise of a soothing cup of tea, a warm berry scone, and a delicate array of tea sandwiches seems the perfect way to end your day.
 Join us for afternoon tea served in our charming dining room and indoor courtyard space.
 Reservations are required, so book your tea time in advance.
-Then relax with family or friends over a warm, inviting cup of tea after a day spent savoring Cape Cod in winter.
+Then relax in your luxurious guest room or suite after a day spent savoring Cape Cod in winter.

 At the Captain Farris House, we welcome the change of seasons.
 Though we’ve said goodbye to long, lazy beach days and the brilliance of fall foliage, winter brings with it an opportunity to take a step back, slow the pace, and appreciate nature in its winter garb.
 We hope you enjoy these 9 ways to experience Cape Cod’s beautiful winter – there are many more!